rcbops-cookbooks/nova/README.md

 nova-setup
 ----
 -Includes recipes `nova-common`, `mysql:client`
--Sets up the nova database on the mysql server, including the initial schema and subsequent creation of the appropriate networks
+-Sets up the nova database on the mysql server, including the initial schema

 scheduler
 ----